Fabrizz/MMM-VisualNotifications/README.md

 ## Work in progress!
 Come back later!
 > Im working on updating the readme and the compatiblity with Dynamic Theming.
+>
-> Im probbly going to rewritte the thing, sacrificing some personalization, but making it look better / streamlined
+> Im going to the thing, sacrificing some personalization, but making it look better / streamlined